 The Travel Protection Plan does not provide coverage if you cancel your Trip based upon what may or may not happen.

 Remember you can cancel your vacation for any reason up until four hours prior to departure and receive a refund equal to the amount of payments made to Alaska Airlines Vacations (less the cost of the Travel Protection Plan, which is non-refundable).
 See Plan Documents for full details.

 5. What happens if my bags do not arrive at my destination when I do?
 What do I do?

 The Travel Protection Plan covers all baggage delays of more than 24 hours during your Trip.
 You will be reimbursed up to $200 for personal articles you buy (such as toiletries, a change of clothing, etc.).
 Be sure to keep receipts for anything you purchase.

 Your delayed or lost baggage will be tracked for up to one full year, if requested.

 6. If I require medical care while on my Trip, are my medical bills covered?

-The Alaska Airlines Vacations Travel Protection Plan covers medical expenses resulting from an illness or injury during your Trip.
+The Travel Protection Plan covers medical expenses resulting from an illness or injury during your Trip.
 If you must be medically evacuated to another facility or home, these costs are covered as well.
-See Certificate/Policy for full details.
+See Plan Documents for full details.

-The Alaska Airlines Vacations Travel Protection Plan includes a 24-hour worldwide assistance service to help you with medical or legal emergencies during your Trip.
-See Certificate/Policy for full details.
+The Travel Protection Plan includes a 24-hour worldwide assistance service to help you with medical or legal emergencies during your Trip.
+See Plan Documents for full details.

 7. How do I file a claim?